Buying a Miele Vacuum Cleaner

 Same as Jazz w/ odor blocking filter plus mini turbo brush

 Buying a Miele Canister

-Miele canister models are a bit more complicated because there are three different series (C1, C2, C3) and several carpet tool options.
+Miele canister vacuum cleaners are a bit more complicated because there are three different series (C1, C2, C3) and several carpet tool options.

 Though there are important differences between each series, these feature options are not nearly as important as choosing the right floor tool.
 You may not miss having a foot-tap suction control or rubber bumper (C3), but you will definitely know it if you get the wrong carpet tool for your carpets.